What is the procedure regarding purchase orders with expired purpose and /or account codes? [Expand]

 How is a contract routed for review?
 [Expand]

 Contracts should be routed to Procurement for review.
-They will be routed to the University's legal department for additional review when appropriate.
+They will be routed to the University's Office of General Counsel for additional review when appropriate.

 When does the University need a contract?
 [Expand]